 You have a website and maintain an email list with at least 500 subscribers .

-You are regularly performing paying gigs at live venues and have developed a strong set list, have some consistent visual stage arrangements, and are able to effectively engage/involve/respond to the audience during the show
+You are regularly performing paying gigs at live venues and have developed a strong setlist, have some consistent visual stage arrangements, and can effectively engage/involve/respond to the audience during the show